Ljudevit Gaj: Origin

-The Gays were originally of Burgundian Huguenot origin.
-They arrived in Batizovce in present-day Slovakia in 16th or 17th century.
+The Gajs were originally of Burgundian Huguenot origin.
+They arrived to the Kingdom of Hungary in Batizfalva (now Batizovce, Slovakia) in 16th or 17th century.
 Thence they became serfs of Mariassy de Markusfalva and Batizfalva families in 18th century.
-As there were a lot of ethnic Germans in that area, the Gays were soon Germanised.
+As there were a lot of ethnic Germans in that area, the Gajs were soon Germanised.
 Ljudevit's father originates from a branch that moved to the village of Markušovce.

 Ljudevit completed high school in Varaždin, Zagreb and Karlovac, and he studied philosophy in Vienna and Graz (graduated in 1828) and law in Budapest (1829-1831).

 Orthography and other work

 Gaj started publishing very early; his 36-page booklet on stately manors in his native district, written in his native German, appeared already in 1826 as Die Schlösser bei Krapina.